ElazarK/content-docs/playbooks/Detonate_File_From_URL_WildFire.md

-Detonate one or more files using the Wildfire integration.
+Detonates one or more files using the `Wildfire` integration.
 This playbook returns relevant reports to the War Room and file reputations to the context data.

 The detonation supports the following file types:
 APK, JAR, DOC, DOCX, RTF, XLS, XLSX, PPT, PPTX, XML, PE32, PDF, DMG, PKG, RAR, 7Z.